Seller and Borrower Short Sale and Loss Mitigation Documents and Instructions

 - Bank of America FHA Short Sale Packet (only for FHA insured loans which are serviced by Bank of America).

-- CitiMortgage Customer Hardship Assistance Package (Short Sale Request Link) – After you click this link, fill in all the fields and submit.
-Please be sure to forward the confirmation email you receive from Chase to shortsales@endingforeclosures.com so we can proceed with your short sale application.
+- CitiMortgage Customer Hardship Assistance Package (Short Sale Request Link – DO NOT USE THIS LINK UNLESS SPECIFICALLY INSTRUCTED) – After you click this link, fill in all the fields and submit.
+Please be sure to forward the confirmation email you receive from CitiMortgage to shortsales@endingforeclosures.com so we can proceed with your short sale application.

 - EverHome Mortgage Company Financial Package.

-- IndyMac Mortgage Services Short Sale or Pre-Foreclosure Application.
+- IndyMac Mortgage Services (A Division of OneWest Bank) Short Sale or Pre-Foreclosure Sale Application.

 - SunTrust Mortgage Short Sale Guide.